-We incorporated them into an existing MC implementation, which we called Macet that has a relatively modest performance penalty (especially when compared to nonmarching algorithms).
-Since we are able to produce better results, there is much less of a dependence on postprocessing operations to improve the quality of the triangles.
-Through detailed analysis and comparison against competing strategies, we show how Macet generates meshes that improve the quality of degenerate triangles and are faithful to the isosurface generated by MC (as measured by Metro).
+(especially when compared to non-marching algorithms).
+Since we are able to produce better results, there is much less of a dependence on post-processing operations to improve the quality of the triangles.
+Through detailed analysis and comparison against competing strategies, we show how Macet generates meshes that improve the quality of degenerate triangles, and are faithful to the isosurface generated by MC (as measured by Metro).
 We show how this improvement on quality generated by our method is crucial for further mesh processing, such as the generation of CDTs using tetgen.

-For future work, we plan to extend this approach for working with other variants of MC, in particular, variants that provide topological guarantees, are able to keep sharp corners, and adaptive versions of MC [17], [19].
-In addition, we want to investigate the effect of warping the cells and active edges on the reconstructed surface on a theoretical level and, in particular, try to provide formal theoretical bounds on the quality of the triangles.
+For future work we plan to extend this approach for working with other variants of Marching Cubes, in particular, variants that provide topological guarantees, are able to keep sharp corners, and adaptive versions of Marching Cubes [17], [19].
+Also, we want to investigate the effect of warping the cells and active edges on the reconstructed surface on a theoretical level, and, in particular, try to provide formal theoretical bounds on the quality of the triangles.